Close Menu

 1. The Working Holiday Visa (WHV) – The Most Common Pathway

-As an international student, you need a visa that allows you to perform certain activities.
+As an international student, you need a visa that allows you to perform certain activities, including an internship in New Zealand.
 The working holiday visa is the golden ticket for many.
 It allows you to live, work, and travel in New Zealand for 12 months (or 23 months if you’re from the UK, US, or Canada).
 You can use this to secure a short-term internship.

 • Eligibility: Typically for citizens aged 18-30 (18-35 in some countries) from partner nations such as the UK, US, Canada, Germany, Japan, and many EU countries.
 Crucially, citizens of India, the Philippines, and most African and South American countries are NOT eligible for this visa.